SwedbankPay/developer.swedbankpay.com/_includes/callback-3-0.md

 important:

 1. If the payer closes the payment window, the merchant will never know what happened to the payment if `callbackUrl` is not implemented.
+Please note that this only applies if there has been an attempt at completing the payment, resulting in either a successful or failed transaction, or e.g. an external timeout.
 2. If the payer stops up in a payment app such as Vipps or Swish, the payer will never come back to the merchant.
 This means that the merchant won't know what happened to the payment unless `callbackUrl` is implemented.